Skip to main content

 How your teenager can start building credit

-Knowing how to manage personal finances is one of many life skills that teens need to learn before entering adulthood.
-Understanding how to use a credit card responsibly can set a teen up for success by building a positive credit history.
+Knowing how to manage personal finances is one of many life skills that can be beneficial for teens to learn before entering adulthood.
+Understanding how to use a credit card responsibly can set a teen up for success by helping them build a positive credit history.
 This could come in handy in the future when applying for a student loan, an auto loan or even renting an apartment.
 Establishing a good credit history is the first step in building a credit score that will be favorable to lenders and landlords.

 While you need to be at least 18 to get a credit card of your own, there are different ways for your child to access credit before then.
 This article will cover: